ozanturhan/angular-interview/README.md

 * The users in users.json in the root directory should be shown hierarchically on the left side of the screen.
 * Layout structure should be designed to be fixed on the left.
 * Lazy load routing should be used.
+* When api requests are called, a loading gif should be shown on the screen using http interceptor.

 ## Screens